 The degree program includes 33 credits of general education and science courses, and 30 credits of specialized Radiography courses.
-Upon completion of total credits, students will receive an associate degree in science as well as a certificate in radiography, allowing them to sit for the American Registry of Radiological Technologists (ARRT) national examination.
+Upon completion of total credits, students will receive an associate degree in

 The Radiography program (profession component), is a 24-month clinical competency based educational program.
 Students accomplished this by integrating science and technology and learning how to provide compassionate, caring, and unbiased patient care to people of all ages and backgrounds.